heliom/octofeed/README.md

 ## Things we added
 * Repo icons/avatars.
 A repo group will display its icon instead of the default image if the repo as an `icon.png` image in `master/root`

-## Things GitHub could update
+## Things we noted
-* Your own repos aren’t listed in that list: http://developer.github.com/v3/repos/watching/#list-repos-being-watched.
-Would make sense if they were, no?
+* There seems to be some irregularities with your watching repos list (http://developer.github.com/v3/repos/watching/#list-repos-being-watched).
+Your own repos and some other private repos that you’re collaborating aren’t listed.